pagopa/developer-portal/.changeset/tasty-papayas-cough.md

 "nextjs-website": minor
 ---

-Update speaker list and preview in webinar
+Update speaker list layout in webinar page and in its preview card